Frederick Hutton (scientist)

-Captain Frederick Wollaston Hutton FRS FGS (16 November 1836 – 27 October 1905) was an English-New Zealand scientist who applied the theory of natural selection to explain the origins and nature of the natural history of New Zealand.
-An army officer in early life, he then had an academic career in geology and biology.
-He became one of the most able and prolific nineteenth century naturalists of New Zealand.
+Captain Frederick Wollaston Hutton FRS FGS (16 November 1836 – 27 October 1905) was an English-born New Zealand scientist who applied the theory of natural selection to explain the origins and nature of the natural history of New Zealand.
+Whilst an army officer, he embarked on an academic career in geology and biology, to become one of the most able and prolific nineteenth century naturalists of New Zealand.